Agent-Hellboy/pyimgclsfy/README.md

-# api-to-summarize-the-image
+# image classification using mobilenet

-## put the image in same directory from where you run this python script and change the monkey.jpg to your image name in line number
+### put the image in same directory from where you run this python script and change the monkey.jpg to your image name in line number 18
-## 18